 The keyword guard has been introduced in Swift 2.
 It was a little bit inconspicuous at the first sight, but it has a lot of power.
 In this article we will take a look at three uses cases for guard.

 Error handling is a very important topic and I’ve written already a blog post about that topic.
 You can also check out my talk about that topic on the Swift Summit in San Francisco.
-In this post
+In this post we will discuss when you should use try!.
+Hint: This post has been updated to Swift 3, iOS 10… Continue reading try!

 The so-called Nil Coalescing Operator is an interesting operator, that you can use for working with optionals.

 A calculator app is a great example for a simple iOS application.
 In this tutorial series we will cover all steps to build one.
+Introduction This will be a four part tutorial that will cover everything to build a complete calculator iOS app.
+This app won’t win a design award, but it will be a… Continue reading Building A Simple iOS Calculator App – Part 1

 For sure you’ve already heard that leaving your comfort zone is a great way for improving yourself.
 In this article we discuss the best ways for a developer to do so.